Lumyxen/ControlPanel/README.md

 # Control Panel
+A highly personal web interface to give me the information and tools I need all in 1 place

+## Features:
-An optimised and complex AI harness to give it the suite of tools it needs, because nobody else seems to be making good AI harnesses.
+- An optimised and complex AI harness to give it the suite of tools it needs, because nobody else seems to be making good AI harnesses.

 ## Installation
 1. Download the source code